Drog for Teachers

 The leisurely version:

+My greatest joy in writing poetry is finding just the right language to convey an observation or experience that might otherwise be lost.
+In fiction I try to write stories of serious hope, with a dash of humor.
 Focusing on writing means that there is not enough time for many things that I would like to do, but I can always write about them.
 I hope to be lucky enough to do this for the rest of my life.

 The official version:

-Sue Cowing was born in Illinois and now lives and writes in Hawaii.
-She earned degrees in history from Knox College and Emory University, then studied Chinese and Japanese history at the University of Hawaii.
 After teaching history and Asian studies at La Pietra School in Honolulu for sixteen years, she earned an M.F.A. in Writing (poetry) from Vermont College of Fine Arts and began writing full-time.
 Her poems for general audience have appeared in:Virginia Quarterly Review, Cream City Review, Wormwood Review, Bamboo Ridge, Chaminade Literary Review, Hawaii Review, Negative Capability, and in several anthologies. including Sister Stew and The Denney Poems.
+In 1996, the University of Hawaii Press, in cooperation with the Honolulu Academy of Arts, published her Fire in the Sea: An Anthology of Poetry and Art.
+In 2021, she published a chapbook of her poems, The Octopus of Imagination through Mutual Publishing.
+The first full collection of her poems, Shore Lines, is forthcoming from Bamboo Ridge Press in early 2027.